devhub-tud/jenkins-ws-client/README.md

 ## Testing
 To run the integrationtest, copy the `src/test/resources/*.example` to files without the `.example` suffix, and edit them to point the integration tests to your own  Jenkins server.

+Make sure that these files do *not* end with a newline!